 Katelyn Ihne, LPC

-Katelyn Ihne is a Licensed Professional Counselor (LPC) in the state of New Jersey, specializing in the treatment of children, adolescents, young adults, and adults struggling with anxiety disorders, stress management, obsessions and compulsions, ADHD, and depression.
+Katelyn Ihne (she/her) is a Licensed Professional Counselor (LPC) in the state of New Jersey, specializing in the treatment of children, adolescents, young adults, and adults struggling with anxiety disorders, stress management, obsessions and compulsions, autism, and depression.
 Katelyn’s approach involves using evidence-based treatments, primarily Cognitive Behavior Therapy (CBT) and Acceptance and Commitment Therapy (ACT) to help assist in identifying problematic thoughts, feelings, and behaviors that are causing difficulties and helping clients to problem solve in order to reach their goals.causing difficulties and helping clients to problem solve in order to reach their goals.
 Katelyn also highlights the importance of creating a supportive and safe environment for clients to work on their specific needs and goals.
 By using mindfulness techniques, Katelyn helps each individual she works with to embrace and accept every day struggles.

 Katelyn attended Montclair State University where she earned her bachelor’s degree in Psychology in 2012.
 She continued her education at William Paterson University where she earned her master’s degree in Mental Health Counseling in 2015.
 Katelyn completed an additional year at William Paterson University and a year-long internship at Ramsey High School, in order to receive her School Counseling certificate in 2017.